arizvisa/ida-minsc/docs/static/tutorials.rst

    the :py:data:`Or` parameter to return any function that has either tag assigned.
-We plan on iterating through these results, so we'll need to use :py:func:`function.chunks.iterate` (or really its alias :py:func:`function.iterate`) to look for our instruction type.
+We plan on iterating through these results, so we'll need to use :py:func:`function.chunks.iterate` (or really its alias :py:func:`function.iterate<function.chunks.iterate>`) to look for our instruction type.
 To test for an indirect call instruction (a call which branches to a register or a phrase), we can simply use the :py:func:`instruction.is_calli` function.

 .. code-block:: python